LaupWing/Conference/docs/README.md

 His talk is about having joy in going to your coding work and having joy when solving a programming problem.

+For the first half of this speech Bruce Tate spook about the people he met and what he had learned from them.

+The first was a good friend of his called David Thomas who had written a book called The Pragmatic Programmer.
+The advice David gave was that Programmers should learn a language every year.
+Bruce was contemplating about learning a language, because he had some prejudices about this programming language.
+David said to Bruce that he can only judge a programming language if he had tried it.